Francesco Rivarola: Military career

 Francis Rivarola was commissioned as an ensign into the Corsican Regiment on 4 April 1795, he was promoted to lieutenant into 22nd Regiment of Foot on 21 Feb 1798.
 In 1801 he gave the British a glimpse of his organisational skills when he raised a unit of Maltese Pioneers to support the British military expedition to Egypt.

 He was then elevated to captain in the Royal Corsican Rangers on 29 September 1804, continuing onto to be a major in the Sicilian Regiment on 6 February 1807 and then lieutenant colonel in the Sicilian Regiment on 7 March 1811.
 Rivarola proved and admirable recruiter and organiser moving as he did from the Royal Corsican Rangers to form the Sicilian Regiment.
 He was promoted to full colonel on 19 July 1821 and to major general on 22 July 1830.
 He is also credited with setting up the Royal Malta Fencible Regiment in 1815 and he went on to command the regiment and be its honorary colonel; finishing as lieutenant-general (promoted on 23 November 1841).

-Rivarola spent most of his operational service in action against the French and their allies in the Mediterranean, although for the most part he is recorded as carrying out garrison duties associated with being a senior officer, such as presiding over court-martials; one of which caused considerable controversy as it resulted in the dismissal of two Royal Artillery officers.
+Rivarola spent most of his operational service in action against the French and their allies in the Mediterranean, although for the most part he is recorded as carrying out garrison duties associated with being a senior officer, such as presiding over courts-martial; one of which caused considerable controversy as it resulted in the dismissal of two Royal Artillery officers.

 Malta's Governor Sir Thomas Maitland newly arrived in post, was quickly impressed by the Corsican and made great use of Rivarola's management talents; and had him acting as the Islands' inspector general (police commissioner) during his first crisis: the 1813–1814 Malta plague epidemic.
 It has been postulated that the effects of the bubonic plague outbreak across Malta would have been considerably worse had it not been for Maitland empowering Rivarola to impose martial law and strict containment strategies on disease locales.
 Rivarola also played a critical role in dealing with and containing the spread of the Bubonic Plague on the island of Cephalonia (then part of his bailiwick), again Sir Thomas Maitland was fully content that the methods used previously on Malta would be used here.

 He died in 1853 on the Ionian island of Cephalonia, carrying out his duties as Military and Civil Commandant of Zante, Cephalonia and Ithaca.
 Ironically one of his sons (a former British Army officer) died on Cephalonia six years later on 8 May 1859.